 01 Always Running Cold

 If you notice that the temperature gauge in your car seems to always read low, this isn’t a good thing.
-Admittedly, it’s better than the engine being too hot, but too cold means lower fuel economy, more wear, less effective heating.
+Admittedly, it’s better than the engine being too hot, but too cold means lower fuel economy, more wear, less effective heating, and higher emissions.

 Typically, this is a sign that the thermostat is stuck in the open position, and as such, coolant isn’t being kept in the engine until it is warm enough.
 Your engine needs heat to run properly.
 If it’s too cold, other fluids like the oil will be thicker and won’t flow properly.